 What Size Are T50 Staples?

-A50 staple is characterized by its flat top, also known as the "crown," which measures approximately 3/8" .
+A T50 staple is characterized by its flat top, also known as the "crown," which measures approximately 3/8".

 PLEASE NOTE **The labeling of the crown size is subject to interpretation by the manufacturer.
-Some manufacturers label as 7/16" crown while others label as 3/8" crown.
+Some manufacturers label as 7/16" crown, while others label as 3/8" crown.
 The T50 / A11 staple is a proprietary crown size.
-These staples are made according to T50 and A11 (R11) specifications and will fit T50 and similar staplers.**
+These staples are manufactured according to T50 and A11 (R11) specifications and are compatible with T50 and similar staplers.**

 - 6mm (1/4″)